JD-P/HTTPStickerChart/sticker_chart_api.md

 load_chart(chartname) - Load a sticker chart into the chart editors buffer.

+get_default_chartname() - Return the default chartname for the application should
+                          load initially.

 sign_action(action, timeout, username) - Use HMAC to sign a token authorizing the client to take a specific action (API call) until a timeout given in minutes (eg. the argument "15" would mean fifteen minutes from now the token expires) for